What to Do in Manila, You Ask? Here’s our Top 7! (City)

 Manila Cathedral

-Manila Cathedral has been a venue for Papal visits in the country, namely Pope Paul VI, Pope John Paul II, and Pope Francis.
-Pope John Paul II issued a papal decree designating the cathedral a minor basilica.
+Known for hosting Papal visits, including Pope Paul VI, Pope John Paul II, and Pope Francis.
+In 1981, Pope John Paul II designated it a minor basilica.

 San Agustin Church

-The oldest stone church in the Philippines, walking into this sacred place would surely make you think how sturdy it was built.
-It was named a National Historical Landmark by the Philippine government in 1976.
+The oldest stone church in the Philippines, recognized as a National Historical Landmark by the Philippine government in 1976.
 Source.

 Read more: Church Suggestions for Visita Iglesia in Metro Manila